oconnor663/jacko.io/posts/async_tasks.md

 `JoinHandle` needs to communicate between a task that's finishing and another task that's waiting for it to finish.
-The waiting side needs somewhere to put its `Waker`, so that the finishing side can invoke it.[^one_waker] The finishing side also needs somewhere to put its return value `T`, so that the waiting side can receive it.
+The waiting side needs somewhere to put its `Waker` so that the finishing side can invoke it,[^one_waker] and the finishing side needs somewhere to put its return value, `T`, so that the waiting side can receive it.
 We won't need both of those things at the same time, so we can use an `enum`.
 We need this `enum` to be shared and mutable, so we'll wrap it in an `Arc`[^arc] and a `Mutex`:[^rc_refcell]